WA's Wildflower Country: 7-Day Road Trip

 Mullewa

-About 100 kilometres east of Geraldton, Mullewa is known for its mesmerising carpets of everlastings and as one of the few places in the world where the wreath flower (Wreath Leschenaultia) grows.
-The town is also home to the annual Wildflower Show in September.
+About 100 kilometres east of Geraldton, Mullewa is known for its mesmerising carpets of everlastings and home to the annual Wildflower Show in September.
 The floral richness of the region is due to the town straddling both geological and climatic transition zones, which creates diversity across varying soil types and rainfall and temperature zones.
+About 30 minutes east of town, near Pindar, you'll find wreath flowers (Wreath Leschenaultia) blooming along the roadside - one of the few places in the world where the wreath flower (Wreath Leschenaultia) grows.
+Enjoy lunch or a snack at Helen Ansell Studio Gallery in Mullewa.

 Perenjori